Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Experiments

+The MITV dataset is a collection of hourly weather features with the target of the regression being the hourly traffic volume, recorded by the Minnesota DoT continuously between 2012 and 2018.
+The SPE9PR, on the other hand, is a large collection of mathematical simulations of a reservoir field with varying input and output sequences with each simulation comprising a sequence with 100 time steps.
+The regression targets in this case are multivariate and correspond to field production rates.
+The SPE9PR also contains a data partition collected under distributional drift.
+Full detail on both datasets including their preprocessing can be found in the Appendix.

+In general, there is a notable scarcity of publicly available datasets with the characteristics needed for this study, namely: (1) providing sufficient amounts of data to train and evaluate DNNs, (2) being sequential, and (3) being a regression task.
+The two datasets in this study satisfy these criteria and represent diverse, practical real-world applications.

-Each dataset was partitioned into TRAIN, DEV, DEV2, and TEST sets (with SPE9PR also providing a TEST-drift set), as listed Table \ref{Tab:Datasets}.
-While the TRAIN/DEV partitions served basic training, the DEV2 was used in determining certain hyperparameters and metric operating points (calibration).
+\paragraph{Training Procedure} Each dataset was partitioned into TRAIN, DEV, DEV2, and TEST sets (with SPE9PR also providing a TEST-drift set), as listed Table \ref{Tab:Datasets}.
+While the TRAIN/DEV partitions served basic training, the DEV2 was used in determining hyperparameters and operating points (calibration).
 The TEST sets were used to produce the reported metrics.

-While a single sample in the SPE9PR represents a sequence of 100 steps, the MITV data come as a single contiguous sequence.
+While a single sample in the SPE9PR represents a complete sequence of 100 steps, the MITV data come as a single contiguous sequence.
+The partitioning of the MITV set is strictly ordered by time, whereby the DEV sequence follows TRAIN, DEV2 follows DEV, and TEST follows DEV2.
 After partitioning, each MITV sequence was processed by a sliding window of length 36 hours (in 1-hour steps).
 This resulted in a series of $(n-35)\times 36$ subsequences ($n$ denotes the partition size) to feed the encoder-decoder model.
-When testing on the MITV, DNN predictions from such sliding windows were recombined into a contiguous prediction sequence by skipping blocks of windows.
+When testing on the MITV, DNN predictions from such sliding windows were recombined into a contiguous prediction sequence again.